opendocsg/slw-judgments-backfill/2009_SGCA_52/report.md

 The unique facts in _Chaplin_ , namely that both the parties were British subjects temporarily serving in Malta, were such that in the choice of law analysis it would have been proper to apply English law.
 This is not the case here.
 The appellant is Malaysian while the respondent is Singaporean.
 There are no special facts which would militate against the application of the _lex loci delicti_.
 As such, the _lex loci delicti_ which is Malaysian law would apply as the _lex causae_.

 13     On the face of it, this choice of law factor would suggest that Malaysia is the more appropriate forum.
-However, we note that the law relating to negligence on the roads in Malaysia and Singapore is essentially the same ( _Ismail bin Sukardi v Kamal bin Ikhwan_ [2008] SGHC 191 (“ _Ismail_ ”) at [23]).
+However, we note that the law relating to negligence on the roads in Malaysia and Singapore is essentially the same ( _Ismail bin Sukardi v Kamal bin Ikhwan_ <span class="citation">[2008] SGHC 191</span> (“ _Ismail_ ”) at [23]).
 The parties agree that the primary difference in the law lies only in the quantification of damages (and more shall be said about this later at [14]–[25]).
 Thus, as far as liability is concerned, in the light of the similarity of the contents of the laws of both jurisdictions, being based on common law principles of reasonable care, this choice of law factor is, in our view, a neutral one.

 **_The quantification of damages_**